Overactive and Underactive Adrenal Glands

 Primary hyperaldosteronism, also called aldosterone secreting adenoma or Conn’s syndrome, a condition in which too much of the hormone aldosterone is produced by the adrenal glands.
 This can lead to lower levels of potassium, in the blood.
 This condition, often caused by a tumor (adrenal cortical adenoma) in the adrenal glands, is one of the most common causes of secondary hypertension (high blood pressure).
 Up to 10 percent of people with high blood pressure have an unrecognized adrenal gland disorder.

 Cushing’s syndrome, a disorder caused by prolonged exposure of the body’s tissues to high levels of the hormone cortisol.
-The pituitary gland releases a hormone called adrenocorticotropic hormone (ACTH or corticotropin).
-ACTH stimulates the release of cortisol from the adrenal glands.
+Pituitary disorders can lead to excess release of cortisol from the adrenal glands.

 ACTH stimulation test for adrenal insufficiency measures the adrenal glands’ stress response to adrenocorticotropic hormone (ACTH).
 This hormone, produced in the pituitary gland, stimulates the adrenal glands to release cortisol.
 During the test, a small amount of synthetic ACTH is injected, and the amount of cortisol produced by the adrenal glands in response is measured.
 This test is used to diagnose or rule out primary and secondary adrenal insufficiency, Addison’s disease and related conditions.